snipsco/tensorflow-build/README.md

 ### Building a deb

-Just launch `create-deb-armhf.sh` or `create-deb-native.sh` and go for a cup of coffee, the `.deb` will be created in the `target` repository
+Just launch `create-deb-armhf.sh` or `create-deb-native.sh` and go for a cup of coffee, the `.deb` will be created in the `target` repository.

 ### Building for archlinux

-A `PKGBUILD` is provided in the `archlinux` folder running `makepkg` in in this folder should be all that you need
+A `PKGBUILD` is provided in the `archlinux` folder running `makepkg` in in this folder should be all that you need.

 ## Bonus : Using with Rust